Leaving ADDIE for SAM

 • Who is the key decision-maker and who will approve deliverables?

 In this initial iteration, skip over questions that prove hard to answer.
-The process will reveal whether it’s worth additional time and effort to go after the answers to those question.
+The process will reveal whether it’s worth additional time and effort to go after the answers to those questions.
 You may well be surprised that answers fall in your lap as the process proceeds.
-But then, you’ll also find other questions arise that you’ll need to answer, so you don’t want to spend effort where it’s not need and reserve the time to explore additional issues that prove important.
+But then, you’ll also find other questions arise that you’ll need to answer, so you don’t want to spend effort where it’s not needed and reserve the time to explore additional issues that prove important.

 Design

 Here begins an unusual step among instruction design models.
-With the limited amount of analysis having been done at this point and with vital information surely lacking, the SAM designer is encouraged to use his or her instincts to guess at what might be a good solution and present it to stakeholders after little time or thought.
-In fact, the designer typically generates the first prospective design in a brainstorming, project kick off meeting known in SAM parlance as a Savvy Start with key stakeholders in attendance.
+With the limited amount of analysis having been done at this point and with vital information surely lacking, the SAM designer is encouraged to use his or her instincts to guess what might be a good solution and present it to stakeholders after little time or thought.
+In fact, the designer typically generates the first prospective design in a brainstorming, project kick-off meeting known in SAM parlance as a Savvy Start with key stakeholders in attendance.

 The plan, in contrast to typical processes, is to swap out the traditional question, “What should we do?” for the more constructive and revealing question, “Why shouldn’t we do this?”
-The former question is so broad it’s very hard for a team of people to answer it without an extended discussion that can be both time-consuming and not very productive.
-SAM is intended to be a fast process and can’t afford drawn out conversations.
+The former question is so broad it’s very hard for a team of people to answer it without an extended discussion it can be both time-consuming and not very productive.
+SAM is intended to be a fast process and can’t afford drawn-out conversations.
 The former question, “Why shouldn’t we do this?” helps focus discussion and reveal specific, actionable thoughts.
 We need only discuss what’s good and bad about the proposal, not what’s good and bad about all the alternatives anyone can think of.
 If the designer has based the design on available background information, the proposal will be at least somewhat on the mark.
-The conversation stimulated by the question of why the design isn’t fully appropriate will help fill in blanks in project requirements and constraints.
+The conversation stimulated by the question of why the design isn’t fully appropriate will help fill in the blanks in project requirements and constraints.
 As additional and critical benefits, it will help the designer understand who is really in charge, what’s important to the client/organization, where opportunities lie, what hidden agendas lie beneath the surface, who really knows the content, and so on.

 The design, even at this point, should be visual.
 A quick, rough sketch.
 Not a verbal specifications document.
 It’s intended to be a disposable tool that helps the team consider alternatives.
-This first design will surely be replaced in subsequent iterations, so it should have only just enough substance to identify strengths and weaknesses.
+This first design will indeed be replaced in subsequent iterations, so it should have only just enough substance to identify strengths and weaknesses.

 Develop

 SAM is a process that depends on rapid iterative prototyping to assist with ongoing analysis and design.
 In fact, development is more interleaved with design than subsequent to it.
-Design sketches provide direction for prototypes as they refine sketches and create more of the interactive experience being proposed to aid subsequent appraisal and evaluation by the team.
-Prototypes need to be refined only to the point of minimizing miscommunication and clarifying what would be developed further, were the project to continuing building on the current design.
+Design sketches provide direction for prototypes as they refine sketches and create more of the interactive experience being proposed to aid the next appraisal and evaluation by the team.
+Prototypes need to be refined only to the point of minimizing miscommunication and clarifying what would be developed further, were the project to continue building on the current design.

 For e-learning, functional prototypes substitute for detailed documentation (in common with Agile processes, which call for minimized, "just enough" documentation) to be sure that time and effort are used most productively and to communicate clearly.
 Written specifications take considerable time to construct and even then are subject to misinterpretation—especially when timing, logic, and the transitions of interactivity are involved.
 People can easily find they’ve approved a written specification that led to something entirely different from what they thought was described.
 Prototypes used to facilitate face-to-face discussion suffer much less from these liabilities and are essential in SAM.

 Upon completion of the first prototype, it’s time to evaluate it.
-We are returned to the top of cycle where we repeat the steps with some slight modification.
+We return to the top of the cycle where we repeat the steps with slight modification.
 In evaluation, we’re now looking at prototyped solutions from the previous cycle and again asking why we shouldn’t do this.
 Much hidden, incomplete, and inaccurate information is certain to be exposed at this time—information that might never have been revealed by even the most determined investigator in upfront analysis.
 This constitutes invaluable progress.
 Prototypes have a talent for flushing out information and doing so early before divergent expectations and understandings would be a disruptive surprise.

 In the second iteration, it’s wise to set aside the first design even if it continues to have great appeal.
 Forcing yourself to come up with something entirely new is challenging and often seems both unnecessary and painfully difficult.
 But doing so nearly always reveals a superior design.